Suor/battle-brothers-mods/elite_few/README.md

 - excluded Drunkard trait but allow Bloodthirsty for masters
 - added 1 in 30 limit for very high cost backgrounds, multiplier applies on top
-- capped stregth update at 50%
+- capped strength update at 50%

 Compatibility: